Analytical approach to higher-order correlation functions in U(1) symmetric systems: Paradigmatic Examples

-where $H_{\text{coh}}=(\gamma/2)\sum_{i,j}\sin(k\abs{x_i-x_j})\sigma_j^\dagger\sigma_i$, and $H_d=\sum_{j=1}^N[\beta\sqrt{\gamma/4\pi} \exp(i\omega_dt-ikx_j)\sigma_j+\text{h.c.}]$.
+where $H_{\text{coh}}=(\gamma/2)\sum_{i,j}\sin(k\abs{x_i-x_j})\sigma_j^\dagger\sigma_i$, and $H_{\text{d}}=\sum_{j=1}^N[\beta^*\sqrt{\gamma/4\pi} \exp(i\omega_dt-ikx_j)\sigma_j+\text{H.c.}]$.

-Next, we will study the statistical properties of photons from the output channel $b_r$, such as the single-photon transmission and 2nd-order ETCF.
+Next, we will study the statistical properties of photons from the output channel $b_r$, such as the single-photon transmission and the second-order ETCF.
 Like the second example, all data results come from the QCS code \cite{Qcs}.

 When $d_1+d_2=2\pi/k$, $H_{\text{coh}}$ in single-excitation subspace has a chiral symmetry ensuring its spectrum is symmetric about $0$.
 The spectrum is